-Note that the Wireless Wise web page (which has a very comely photo of Wendy) refers to her participation in a new series of the show, but with a somewhat different list of co-stars than those noted above.
+Note that the Wireless Wise web page (archived copy) refers to her participation in a new series of the show, but with a somewhat different list of co-stars than those noted above.

 Another piece Wendy did for Radio 4 was a short ten-minute talk show interview, which was originally aired on 9 Jan 07.
 The talk is light and casual, with Wendy mostly speaking of the work she will be doing after leaving EastEnders.
 Especially of interest is her detailed and passionate explanation of just why she left the show after so many years.